 Holding space

-- The Quaker Peacebuilding Network welcomes Quakers in Britain and Ireland.
+• The Quaker Peacebuilding Network welcomes Quakers in Britain and Ireland.
 This network includes Quakers with new interest or capacity for local peacebuilding as well as Quakers with considerable experience in fields of dialogue, mediation, reconciliation and others.
-This is distinctly work that helps communities to resolve differences peacefully and lay the foundations to prevent violence in its different forms.
+This is distinctly work that helps groups/communities to build relationships across difference and resolve differences peacefully.
 Get in touch if you would like to join us.

 Workshops and creative projects